super-up/super_up_docs/docs/FAQ.md

 ### New features

 - I have built this app to be suitable for most of all users as I can
-- So sure there are some features you will need it for your business this you can [contact me](./support.md) to
+- So sure there are some features you will need it for your business this
 - See more details about your custom features

 ### Phone Login